on January 30, 2020

 Build your UX portfolio:

-Along with projects that you have taken on in proper UX Courses (and gained professional feedback on), you can continue to work on projects on your own using apps like Sketch or InDesign and put them online.
+Along with projects that you have taken on in proper UX design courses (and gained professional feedback on), you can continue to work on projects on your own using apps like Sketch or InDesign and put them online.

 Build storytelling skills: